Improve your English skills online for free.

-No problem, one useful method to practice and self correct your speaking is to get your smartphone and record yourself doing the speaking test, then play back the recording, next listen for mistakes or grammar errors.
+No problem, one useful method to practice and self correct your speaking is to get your smartphone and record yourself doing the speaking test, then play back the recording, next listen for fluency issues, mistakes and grammar errors.
 Do this daily and your speaking will improve.

 Setting up a study plan

-If you really want to hit Band 7+ you need to get organised and focused, set up your own study schedule or study plan, but first find your weaknesses and get to work on it everyday..
-See this video for how to do this
+If you really want to hit Band 7+ you need to get organised and focused, set up your own study schedule or study plan, but first find your weaknesses and get to work on them every day..
+See this video for setting up a study schedule

 Very good lesson here on how to understand native speakers..click here to see the video